Guida al Result Pattern con integrazione React Query

 // Real error handling is done via pattern matching on `result`

-3. Type Safety with ts-pattern
+3. Type safety con ts-pattern

 // TypeScript ensures all cases are handled